Hey webmasters! Did you use emoji in your blog title? It can be yes or no.

 Note: Using emojis can improve your rank; this is completely wrong, and you should not rely on only emoji titles.
 But it can be the one way to get traffic from the search engine result page.

-Here is screenshot that makes sense for using emoji or non-emoji titles.
-You may see the difference with emoji and without emoji.
+Here is the screenshot that makes sense for using emoji or non-emoji titles.
+You may see the difference between using emojis and not using emojis.

 It is a mental game for your audience if you can prove that your title and content differ from others.